-Proposed additional supply Greenfield

-PRECINCT DESCRIPTION ESTIMATED ADDITIONAL DWELLING YIELD Victor Harbor Five greenfield sub-areas have been identified in the vicinity of Victor Harbor.
-These sub-areas are located directly adjacent to Encounter Bay, along a portion of Inman Valley Road and in a cluster of three between Greenhills and Victor Harbor Roads.
-These areas have the potential to draw upon the significant infrastructure, lifestyle and employment offerings of Victor Harbor in the medium to long term.
-6,600 dwellings Goolwa Four greenfield sub-areas have been identified near Goolwa and Middleton.
-These areas are located directly adjacent to areas already designated for future urban growth at Goolwa, with the sub-area at Middleton located north of the established urban area.
+Proposed a dditio nal supply Greenfield Precinct Description Estimat ed dwelling yield Victor Harbor Four new growth areas have been identified in the vicinity of Victor Harbor.
+One of these areas is located directly adjacent to Encounter Bay, with another along a portion of Inman Valley Road and two located close to existing growth fronts at Hindmarsh Valley.
+These growth areas have the potential to draw upon the significant infrastructure, lifestyle and employment offerings of Victor Harbor in the medium to long term.
+6,600 dwellings Goolwa Three new growth areas have been identified near Goolwa, with an additional growth area also identified at Middleton.
+These areas are located directly adjacent to areas already designated for future urban growth at Goolwa, with the area at Middleton located immediately north of the established urban area.
 Areas at Goolwa have the potential to be supported by future employment land parcels to the north, and adjacent to the airport in the west.
-3,200 dwellings
+3,200 dwellings land supply Occupied 315 ha